mdfaisalgithup/my-tour/README.md

 - Users can login and view different packages.
 The entire website is protected.
 - Each user cannot add multiple emails.
 Homepage Some products can be viewed without login.
 - **Responsive Design:** Ensuring the website is mobile-friendly and works well across different devices and screen sizes.
+- **User Accounts:** Providing users with accounts to manage their bookings, save preferences, and view booking history.
 #### Technology use:
 - Html, css Javascript, React, Express Monogodb